 The finance committee is involved in collecting rent, utility, and membership dues from CHUM members every month.
 There is a representative from every house and they have meetings twice a month to discuss expenses and to draft an annual budget.
 Any expenses made from the CHUM account are to be discussed primarily in finance committee meetings and then brought to the attention of the membership at a general body meeting.

-This committee connects CHUM members with the community by maintaining a free garden for the community to utilize during the summertime.
-Its mission is to foster community engagement by having Seeding Days where CHUM members and community members can plant crops together.
-Additionally, during the summer there are designated music nights near the garden.
-Usually, it consists of 4 to 5 people who rotate watering the garden and distribute crops throught the neighborhood at the end of the summer.
+This committee connects CHUM members with the community by maintaining a free garden for the community to utilize.
+Its mission is to foster community engagement by having Seeding Days where CHUM members and community members can plant crops together, as well as provide a sustainable source of herbs and vegetables.

 The Handbooks' Histories Committee is dedicated to preserving and creating CHUM traditions and histories.
 Through the creation and use of handbooks and house archives, we strive to empower CHUM members to take an active role in preserving their own histories, memories, and experiences within CHUM.
 We seek to create a base for processes and procedures to provide examples of cooperative living for new CHUM members and other co-ops to build on and improve.